timecop-rspec

 Floss-Funding.dev: 👉️ No network calls. 👉️ No tracking. 👉️ No oversight. 👉️ Minimal crypto hashing. 💡 Easily disabled nags

-Liberapay Goal Progress Donate on PayPal Sponsor Me on Github Buy me a coffee Donate on Polar Donate to my FLOSS or refugee efforts at ko-fi.com Donate to my FLOSS or refugee efforts using Patreon
+OpenCollective Backers OpenCollective Sponsors Sponsor Me on Github Liberapay Goal Progress Donate on PayPal Buy me a coffee Donate to my FLOSS efforts at ko-fi.com

 🔐 Security